Approach

 Structured thinking

 Clarity usually comes from structure.
-That may mean defining the central question, surfacing the assumptions an idea rests on, and distinguishing what is essential from what can wait.
+That may mean naming the central question, surfacing assumptions, mapping the people who need to understand the idea, and distinguishing what is essential from what can wait.

-This kind of work is often as much about framing as it is about making.
-A stronger frame tends to make better decisions possible.
+This kind of work is often as much about communication as it is about making.
+A stronger frame helps stakeholders react to the same thing, rather than to different versions of the idea in their heads.

 Prototypes as thinking tools

 A prototype does not need to be polished to be useful.
-Its purpose is to make an idea tangible enough to examine.
-In practice, that often means something digital: a simple interface, a small interactive demonstration, a visual explanation, or a set of materials people can review together.
+Its purpose is to make an idea tangible enough to examine, explain, and test in conversation.
+In practice, that often means something digital: a simple interface, a small interactive demonstration, a concept model, a visual explanation, or a set of materials people can review together.
 This is not physical fabrication.

 What matters is not completeness.
-What matters is whether the prototype helps move the conversation from abstraction toward shared understanding.
+What matters is whether the prototype helps move the conversation from abstraction toward shared understanding and better decisions.

 A bounded collaboration

-This work is intentionally bounded.
+This work is intentionally bounded and selective.
 Engagements stay small enough that attention can rest on a specific question, concept, or decision.

 That boundedness helps preserve clarity.
-It also keeps the work aligned with exploration rather than expanding into implementation or long-term operational ownership.
+It also keeps the work aligned with early exploration rather than implementation execution or long-term operational ownership.

 Practical details